 Here is quick overview what the pros and cons of drones in agriculture are:

-Benefits of Drones in Agriculture
+Pros of using Drones in Agriculture

 Easy to use